-The rise and fall of the dual number in Russian is documented in the historical Russian texts and discussed in the descriptive and theoretical literature (e.g. Shahmatov 1957, Ivanov 1983, Mel'chuk 1985, among others).
+The rise and fall of the dual number in Russian is well documented in the historical Russian texts and investigated in detail in the works of traditional Russian and Soviet grammarians (e.g Shahmatov 1957, Ivanov 1983, among others).
 Old Russian has inherited the dual from Old Church Slavonic, which itself preserved it from the early Indo-European stage.
-The recorded instances of dual can be traced back to the written texts dated as early as the 10th century.
+The recorded instances of dual can be traced back to the written texts dated as early as X c.
 The loss of the dual number is a paramount phenomenon in the transfer from the Old Church Slavonic to the common Slavic varieties, on the way to the modern Slavic languages.
-Aside from Russian, the dual number is retained in the number systems of Slovenian and Sorbian, and lost in other Slavic languages, although some residues of the dual paradigm still remain throughout (see Corbett 2000 and Section 5.1).
-As seen in (9) below, the dual was part of the number system of Old

-Russian, as it did not require an explicit numeral and triggered clause-level agreement with the verb (Ivanov 1983):
+Aside from Russian, the dual number was retained in the number systems of modern Slovenian and Sorbian, and lost in other Slavic languages, although some residues of the dual paradigm still remain throughout (cf. Corbett 2000 and Section 5.1).
+As seen in (9), the dual was part of the number system of Old Russian, as it did not require an explicit numeral thereby and triggered clause-level agreement with the verb (Ivanov 1983):

-(9) sę brat-a razloučist-a
+(9) sę brat-a razloučist-a refl brothers-dual separated5